MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/how-to-create-routing-links.md

      Make sure the routing status is **Under Development**.

-3. On the relevant routing line, in the **Routing Link Code** field, select a code. [!INCLUDE[bp_choose_columns](../DesignAndEngineering/includes/bp_choose_columns_md.md)] For information about how to create routing link codes, see [How to: Set Up Routing Link Codes](../DesignAndEngineering/how-to-set-up-routing-link-codes.md).
+3. On the relevant routing line, in the **Routing Link Code** field, select a code.
+FIX INCLUDE HERE<!--[!INCLUDE[bp_choose_columns](../DesignAndEngineering/includes/bp_choose_columns_md.md)] --> For information about how to create routing link codes, see [How to: Set Up Routing Link Codes](../DesignAndEngineering/how-to-set-up-routing-link-codes.md).

 4. Proceed to add different routing link codes to other operations in the routing, if relevant.